 Basic internal transfer protection requires that user data be protected when transmitted between parts of the TOE.
 The TOE provides a secure copy routine which copies blocks of data in a way that protects these data against certain kinds of side channel attacks.
 The following Functional Requirement to the TOE can be derived from the CC component FDP_ITT.1:

-Hierarchical to: No other components.
-FDP_ITT.1.1[COPY] The TSF shall enforce the Data Processing Policy 10 to prevent the disclosure 11 of user data when it is transmitted between physically-separated parts of the TOE.
+FDP_ITT.1.1[COPY] The TSF shall enforce the Data Processing Policy15 to prevent the disclosure 16 of user data when it is transmitted between physically-separated parts of the TOE.